hedgar2017/loki-example/README.md

 # loki-example
-An example of the loki-hidriver usage
+An example of the [Loki driver](https://github.com/hedgar2017/loki-hidriver) usage.